Things to Know About Kentucky Mechanics Lien Law

 Contractors & suppliers have strong lien rights in Kentucky.
 If a contractor or supplier isn’t paid on an Kentucky job, they can turn to filing a lien to speed up payment and protect themselves.
 However, there are specific requirements and rules that must be followed.
 Here are 5 essential things you need to know about Kentucky’s mechanics lien law.

-1) Suppliers to Suppliers Do Not Have Lien Rights – Most Others Do
+Suppliers to Suppliers Do Not Have Lien Rights in Kentucky – Most Others Do

 In Kentucky, the only project participants without mechanics lien rights are suppliers to suppliers.
 This means that prime contractors, subcontractors, sub-subcontractors, material suppliers, equipment lessors, and design professionals all have Kentucky mechanics lien rights.
 It is important to note that design professionals (architects, engineers, and surveyors) must be licensed in order to file.
 All other parties may not be required to be licensed, although it is always advisable to be licensed if a license is otherwise required.